pytorch/torchchat/docs/torchtune.md

 [comment default]: TORCHCHAT_ROOT=${PWD} ./scripts/install_et.sh
 -->

+torchtune is a pytorch application for configuration-controlled finetuning of large-language models such as llama3 and llama2, and many more. torchtune can be configured to operate with a variety of corpora.
+The default config fine-tunes on alpaca, which is pulled from HF Hub.
+When you install torchtune, this is part of the dependencies.

 torchchat supports running inference with models fine-tuned using [torchtune](https://github.com/pytorch/torchtune).
 To do so, we first need to convert the checkpoints into a format supported by torchchat.

 Below is a simple workflow to run inference on a fine-tuned Llama3 model.
 For more details on how to fine-tune Llama3, see the